How To Find Specific Text On A Webpage On All Browsers

 If you are using Internet Explorer on your windows computer to surf the internet, and you want to find text on a particular page, it is also easy.

 To find text on a page using Internet Explorer 8, 10 or 11 without toggling too many settings, just press CTRL + F (Control + Key F) and type the text in the box at the left with Find written before it.

-The matched text will be highlighted and the number of matched text will be written at the right.
-If you wish to go through all the matched text, use the Previous and Next buttons by the right.
+The matched text will be highlighted and the number of matched text will be written on the right.
+If you wish to go through all the matched text, use the Previous and Next buttons on the right.

 The more you start using this, the better your web experience would be.
 Students, researchers, bloggers and web surfers can’t get the best of the real web without this little tool.

 If you find this interesting, share and also comment.